-Quantifiable Impact: How Today’s Enterprise Landscape Benefits from Low-code
+Quantifiable Impact: How Today’s Enterprise Benefits from Low-Code

 Let’s take a closer look at the report itself and the framework and methodology behind the math to understand better what these figures mean and why they are important.